bmcdavid/DotNetStarter/src/DotNetStarter/readme.txt

 # DotNetStarter Read Me

-This package supports native .netframeworks 3.5, 4.0, and 4.5.
+This package supports native .netframeworks 3.5, 4.0, and 4.5 and netstandard 1.0.

 The goal of this package to create a startup framework for any dotnet project where everything is swappable via Inversion Of Control (IoC) or object factories (AssemblyFactoryBaseAttribute).